Fjord Line's MS Stavangerfjord Cruise Ferry, Norway

 The contract for the construction of the ferry was awarded to Bergen Group, while the contract to supply the engines was awarded to Rolls Royce.

-Rolls Royce also supplyied two 296m³ LNG tanks with ACON-Gas control system for the MS Stavangerfjord.
+Rolls Royce also supplied two 296m³ LNG tanks with an ACON-Gas control system for the MS Stavangerfjord.

-MS Stavangerfjord complies with the IMO (International Maritime Organisation) Tier III environmental legislation to cut down sulphur content in fuels, which is due to come into force in 2016.
+MS Stavangerfjord complies with the International Maritime Organisation (IMO) Tier III environmental legislation to reduce sulphur content in fuels, which came into force in 2016.

 Construction of MS Stavangerfjord cruise ferry